Stocks rally again worldwide as Election Day finally arrives

 If Biden ends up winning, as polls suggest, the thought is that could open the door to a big support package for the economy, particularly if the Democrats also take control of the Senate.
 Many investors expect a “Democratic sweep, which is the key to unlocking Congress’s ability to deliver significant fiscal stimulus,” said Stephen Innes of Axi in a report.

-Investors and economists have been clamoring for a renewal of supplemental benefits for laid-off workers and other stimulus since the summer, but split control of Congress and Washington’s deep partisan divide have so far prevented a deal from happening.
+Investors and economists have been clamoring for a renewal of stimulus since the expiration of the last round of supplemental benefits for laid-off workers and other support approved earlier by Congress.

-Stocks overseas also rallied Tuesday, while Treasury yields were rising in another sign of lessened pessimism.
-A gauge of fear in the U.S. stock market, which measures expected volatility for the S&P 500, fell 6.2% and continued its decline following last week’s jump to its highest level since June.
+But investors see cases for optimism in other electoral scenarios, too, no matter who wins the White House.
+If Trump were to win, that would likely mean a continuation of lower tax rates and lighter regulation on businesses, which would prop up the corporate profits that are the lifeblood of the stock market.

+Ultimately, many professional investors say which party controls Washington matters much less to the economy and markets than what happens with the pandemic and whether a vaccine can arrive soon to help the economy heal.

 The election is dominating investors’ attention, but plenty of other market-moving events are looming this week.
 The Federal Reserve is meeting on interest-rate policy and will announce its decision on Thursday.
 Its earlier moves to slash interest rates to record lows and to step forcefully into bond markets to push prices higher have helped Wall Street soar since March.